 Additionally, the 1960s saw the terrain of American Christianity rapidly shifting.
 Pentecostalism, named after the day of Pentecost, began to flourish rapidly, first in 1901 at Bethel Bible College in Topeka, Kansas, and then in 1906 at the Azusa Street Baptist church in Los Angeles.
 Popular first among marginalized people of color, over the following decades, Pentecostalism spread to the white working class.
-And, unlike their fundamentalist counterparts, Pentecostals placed emphasis on spiritual experience over dogma.
+And, unlike their fundamentalist counterparts, Pentecostals emphasized spiritual experience overdogma.

-Because of their emphasis on ecstatic experiences, such as glossolalia,2

-Pentecostals were criticized by the larger evangelical world as "superstitious, fanatical, demon-possessed, and apostates" and by psychologists as "victims of mental illness or personality disorders."
+Because of their emphasis on ecstatic experiences, such as glossolalia,2 Pentecostals were criticized by the larger evangelical world as "superstitious, fanatical, demon-possessed, and apostates" and by psychologists as "victims of mental illness or personality disorders."
 (Fitzgerald 2017, 211).
 Despite criticism, Pentecostal practices began to spread in Catholicism and mainline Protestantism throughout the 1960s.
-But ratherthan identify as Pentecostals, they adapted the beliefs and experiences to their own traditions.
+Rather than identify as Pentecostals, they adapted the beliefs and experiences to their own traditions.
 Calling themselves 'Charismatics,' they were taken by ecstatic spiritual practices and, like early Pentecostals, insisted on a spiritual democracy in which the layperson had access to the divine.